Kevin Bridges: Stand-up

 In 2015, Bridges embarked on his third stand-up tour of the UK, A Whole Different Story.
-The tour saw Bridges sell over 500,000 tickets across 145 dates including 16 sell out shows at The Hydro in his home city of Glasgow.
-During which he recorded his third DVD which went on to sell over 300,000 copies.
-Including 40,000 during its first week on sale outselling fellow comedians Michael McIntyre and John Bishop.
+The tour saw Bridges sell over 500,000 tickets across 145 dates, including 16 sold-out shows at The Hydro in Glasgow.
+During the tour, he recorded his third DVD, which went on to sell over 300,000 copies, including 40,000 in its first week, outselling fellow comedians Michael McIntyre and John Bishop.

-Bridges became disillusioned with stand-up after his 145 night tour in 2015.
-After having a chat with his dad, he decided to take a break from performing.
-During his time in Spain, he cleared his head and was inspired by the freedom he had to return to stand-up.
+Bridges became disillusioned with stand-up after his 145-night tour in 2015.
+After having a discussion with his dad, he decided to take a sabbatical from performing.
+During this period he moved to Spain and was eventually inspired by the freedom he had to return to stand-up.
 When Bridges returned from Spain, he did "three or four" unannounced work-in-progress gigs to test out his new material.

-After over a year away from stand-up, Bridges returned in 2018 with his Brand New Tour which included a record 19 sold out nights at The Hydro.
+After over a year away from stand-up, Bridges returned in 2018 with The Brand New Tour, which included a record 19 sold-out nights at The Hydro.
 Bridges was awarded the 'Gie it Laldy' award by the CEO of the Scottish Event Campus, in recognition for playing forty-six shows across the SEC Centre and The Hydro.
 He has also sold more tickets for the Scottish Event Campus than any other solo artist.
-His Brand New Tour was also voted the UK's Ticket of The Year in a poll conducted by Ticketmaster.
+His Brand New Tour was also voted the UK's Ticket of the Year in a poll conducted by Ticketmaster.
 Bridges is the first comedian to top the annual poll voted for by Ticketmaster customers.